-Surfing the Waves of Change: Navigating the Summer Slowdown and Election Impacts
+Navigating Market Changes: Summer and Election Impacts

 As Australia’s summer approaches, many businesses face the familiar seasonal slowdown.
 This year, added uncertainty comes from the Queensland state elections and the US presidential elections, both of which could disrupt decision-making and markets.
 CEOs must strategically navigate this period to ensure their businesses remain resilient.